CyberFlameGO/svnpython/Doc/library/threading.rst

    When invoked with the *blocking* argument set to false, do not block.
 If a call without an argument would block, return false immediately; otherwise, do the same thing as when called without arguments, and return true.

+   When invoked with the floating-point *timeout* argument set to a positive value, block for at most the number of seconds specified by *timeout* and as long as the lock cannot be acquired.
+A negative *timeout* argument specifies an unbounded wait.
+It is forbidden to specify a *timeout* when *blocking* is false.

+   The return value is ``True`` if the lock is acquired successfully, ``False`` if not (for example if the *timeout* expired).

+   .. versionchanged:: 3.2
+      The *timeout* parameter is new.

 .. method:: Lock.release()